Scientific background and state of the art

 - High-performance computing, numerical methods and advanced algorithms.

 The TALENT initiative aims at setting up a curriculum of courses that will provide an essential training in modern low-energy nuclear theory and related fields.
 An important aspect of the training is a strong emphasis on high-performance computing and numerical algorithms.
-Each course is planned to run over three weeks, involving 30 hours of lectures, 30 hours of problem solving and 60 hours of the course preparation and the development of an individual project related both to the research topic of each trainee and the specific content of the course.
-Each three-week module will be complemented by a study/discussion period (typically lasting one week) involving world-leading experts in the field, which will include include:
+Each course is typically planned to run over three weeks, involving 30 hours of lectures, 30 hours of problem solving and 60 hours of course preparation and the development of an individual project related both to the research topic of each trainee and the specific content of the course.

 The TALENT courses cover: